elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 	ExpStatSN: 0x00000001

-The *Text Command* is *0&#215;04* and from the above snippet of the RFC we can see that it&#8217;s a *Text Request*:
+The *Text Command* is *0&#215;04* and from the above snippet of the RFC we can see that it's a *Text Request*:

 > **3.5.3.1.
 Text Request and Text Response**
 >
 > Text requests and responses are designed as a parameter negotiation vehicle and as a vehicle for future extension.
-In the data segment, Text Requests/Responses carry text information using a simple &#8220;key=value&#8221; syntax.
+In the data segment, Text Requests/Responses carry text information using a simple "key=value" syntax.
 >
 > Text Request/Responses may form extended sequences using the same Initiator Task Tag.
 The initiator uses the F (Final) flag bit in the text request header to indicate its readiness to terminate a sequence.
 The target uses the F (Final) flag bit in the text response header to indicate its consent to sequence termination.
 >